 The advent of a caliphate.

-Chas must despair he’ll see the day
+Would Chas ever see the day

 When, frail and balding, old and grey,

-He vows to safeguard all the views
+He vowed to safeguard all the views

 Of Christians, Muslims, Sikhs and Jews